piafle3005/group3/use-cases/use-case-14.md

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population's information about the top N populated cities in the given region.
+1. Employee requests population's information about the top N populated cities in the given country.
 2. Employee requests the N variable to get cities's information from.
-3. Employee extracts current population's information of the given N number of cities from the region given.
+3. Employee extracts current population's information of the given N number of cities from the country given.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the N variable and/or the region is invalid and report can't be produced.
+    1. Employee is informed that the N variable and/or the country is invalid and report can't be produced.

 ## SUB-VARIATIONS